 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
 The District manages its exposure to interest rate risk by investing in the San Bernardino County Treasury Investment Pool.
-The District maintains a Building Fund (Measure Y) investment of \$29,788,571 with the San Bernardino County Treasury Investment Pool, with an average maturity of 495 days.
+The District maintains a Building Fund (Measure Y) investment of \$28,956,208 with the San Bernardino County Treasury Investment Pool, with an average maturity of 539 days.